karl-run/haikubot/README.md

 2. Run with coverage: `py.test --cov=./bot --cov-report term-missing`

 ## TODO
-* Add commands for making adding and deleting haikus through the bot
-* Use ORM objects instead of working with dicts (and clean up how haikus are passed around)
-* Add a ["field"](https://api.slack.com/docs/message-attachments) or two to the slack message with info like repository.
 * Add rating functionality.
 E.g: "@haikubot rate #69 80 points".
 Rating is stored and you can pull up best haikus.
 E.g: "@haikubot top 3 weekly"

 ## Fork it!